-SpareBank 1 SMN's Board of Directors are authorised to buy treasury ECs for up to 10 per cent of the Bank's owner capital, and such purchases must be made by trading on the securities market via the Oslo Stock Exchange.
-The total volume of ECs held by the Bank and/or in which it has a consensual security interest may not exceed 10 per cent of the Bank's owner capital.
-Each EC may be bought at prices between

-NOK 1 and NOK 200.
-The authorisation is valid for 13 months as from the adoption of the resolution at the Supervisory Board's meeting on 26 March 2014.
+SpareBank 1 SMN's board of directors are authorised to buy treasury ECs for up to 10 per cent of the bank's owner capital, and such purchases shall be made by trading on the securities market via the Oslo Stock Exchange.
+The total volume of ECs held by the bank and/or in which it has a consensual security interest may not exceed 10 per cent of the bank's owner capital.
+Each EC may be bought at prices between NOK 1 and NOK 200.
+The authorisation is valid for 13 months as from the adoption of the resolution at the supervisory board's meeting on 27 March 2015.